The dimension of Thurston's spine: Surfaces from maps of large girth

 \section{Surfaces from maps of large girth}

-In this section, we give a simple construction of a hyperbolic surface $X(t,M)$ that depends on a parameter $t>0$ and a graph $M$ such that for a certain $t_0$ the systoles fill.
+In this section, we give a simple construction of a hyperbolic surface $X(t,M)$ that depends on a parameter $t>0$ and a graph $M$ satisfying certain conditions such that for some $t_0$ the systoles fill.
+This construction is a special case of a more general one alluded to in \cite[Remark 4.3]{sublinear}.
+We give the full details here for completeness.

-For every integer $q\geq 3$ and parameter $t>0$, there exists a unique right-angled semi-regular polygon polygon $P(t,q)$ with $2q$ sides, half of which have length $t$.
+For every integer $q\geq 3$ and parameter $t>0$, there exists a unique right-angled polygon $P(t,q)$ with $2q$ sides, half of which have length $t$ and the other half some number $s(t)$, alternately.
 To construct $P(t,q)$, start with a quadrilateral $Q(t,q)$ with one vertex $v_0$ of angle $\pi/q$, three right angles, and one of the sides opposite to $v_0$ of length $t/2$, then apply repeated reflections in the sides adjacent to $v_0$.
 To see why $Q(t,q)$ exists and is unique, we start with two rays $r_1$, $r_2$ at angle $\pi/q < \pi/2$ from the point $v_0$.
 There is a point $w$ on the ray $r_2$ such that the geodesic $\Gamma_w$ through $w$ and orthogonal to $r_2$ is asymptotic to $r_1$.
 As $w$ moves away from $v_0$ along $r_2$, the distance between $\Gamma_w$ and $r_1$ is strictly increasing, continuous, and varies from $0$ to $\infty$.
 By the intermediate value theorem, there exists a choice of $w$ such that this distance is exactly $t/2$ and this choice is unique by strict monotonicity.

 We will need the fact that the common length $s(t)$ of the other sides of $P(t,q)$ is a strictly decreasing function of $t$.
 One reason why this is true is because the quadrilaterals $Q(t,q)$ all have the same area, so none of them is contained in any other.
 This means that as one side gets further from $r_1$, the other side gets closer to $r_2$.
 In fact, we have $\cos(\pi/q) = \sinh(t/2)\sinh(s(t)/2)$ \cite[Equation 2.3.1(i) on p.454]{Buser}.
 We will say that the sides of $P(t,q)$ of length $t$ are \emph{blue} and those of length $s(t)$ are \emph{red}.